studentuniverse21/student/README.md

 # student
-This is my first repository.
+This is my first Git Repository.
+Author - Deepak Kumar